 For blood testing, a sample is usually taken from a vein in your arm.
 The person taking the sample will increase blood in the veins by tying an elastic band around your upper arm.
-They will clean the skin with an antiseptic, then insert a needle into your vein and draw a small amount of blood into a tube attached to the needle.
-A blood draw can cause a stinging sensation when the needle pierces the skin, but the whole process usually takes less than five minutes.
+They will clean the skin with an antiseptic, insert a needle into your vein, and draw a small amount of blood into a tube attached to the needle.
+A blood draw can cause a stinging sensation when the needle pierces the skin, but the process usually takes less than five minutes.

 After the test

-If saliva samples for cortisol testing are being collected at home, return the samples to the testing facility within the recommended time period.
+If saliva samples for cortisol testing are being collected at home, return the samples to the testing facility within the recommended period.